 Socialization contributes to self-awareness by helping individuals recognize themselves as separate and unique from others.
 Through interactions with family, peers, and society, people learn to see themselves from others' perspectives, which is essential for developing a sense of identity.
 This process involves understanding personal traits, beliefs, and values in relation to societal expectations.
 Self-awareness allows individuals to navigate social situations effectively and make decisions that align with both personal and social norms.

 The main agents of socialization include family, peers, schools, media, and significant others.
-Family is typically the first agent, teaching basic norms, values, and language.
+Family is typically the primary agent, teaching basic norms, values, and language.
 Peers influence social skills and identity during adolescence.
 Schools provide formal education and social rules, promoting discipline and cooperation.
 Media exposes individuals to cultural norms and global perspectives.
-Significant others, such as mentors or role models, shape attitudes and behaviors.
-Together, these agents guide individuals in learning how to behave appropriately in various social contexts.
+Each agent plays a unique role in shaping behavior, beliefs, and social roles, contributing to the overall socialization process throughout life.